nanoframework/nanoFramework.IoT.Device/README.md

 This repository contains bindings which can be sensors, small screen and anything else that you can connect to your nanoFramework chip!

+Most of the bindings have been migrated from [.NET IoT repository](https://github.com/dotnet/iot/tree/main/src/devices).
+Not all the bindings make sense to migrate to .NET nanoFramework, so the effort of migration has been placed into devices that can work with .NET nanoFramework.
+Please note as well that some devices have been migrated without been tested, so they main contain problems.

 ## Folder Structure